djhipps/block_injection/README.md

 - rename all namespaced files to your target plugin name
 - do a search and replace for jsinjection for all you files
 - update the amd scripts to provide the injected functionality
-- edit the advanecd settings (this release only) to allow fine grained GUI control over the the blocks appearance and settings
 - update ajax and webservices to provide a better interface